Board Feet Calculator

 Frequently asked questions

-What is a board foot and why is lumber sold in board feet?
+What is a board foot, and why is hardwood lumber sold in this unit instead of linear feet?